CodeSonia/travelrMap/TESTING.md

 __Attempted__
 - I did attempt to rectify the warning and undefined variable.
 However, the emailJS did not work, so I have chosen to ignore this now.

-- The `clearInput()` function is being called in the emailJS.send and attempted to add a stronger comparion `===` however, that did not work.
+- The `clearInput()` function is being called in the emailJS.send and attempted to add a stronger comparison `===` however, that did not work.
 I have therefore, put this error aside.
 I will attempt to rectify this error in the future.

 #### Geo Location JS file